larsbaunwall/vscode-copilot-bridge/.github/instructions/ts.instructions.md

 - Use pure ES modules; never emit `require`, `module.exports`, or CommonJS helpers.
 - Rely on the project's build, lint, and test scripts unless asked otherwise.
 - Note design trade-offs when intent is not obvious.
+- Reuse the HTTP helpers in `src/http/utils.ts` (`writeUnauthorized`, `writeNotFound`, `writeRateLimit`, `writeErrorResponse`) instead of writing ad-hoc JSON responses.
+- Preserve the SSE contract in `src/http/routes/chat.ts`: send the role chunk first, follow with `data: { ... }` payloads, and always terminate with `data: [DONE]`.
+- When streaming, call `res.socket?.setNoDelay(true)` before emitting chunks to avoid latency regressions.
+- Honor the concurrency guard (`state.activeRequests`) and return early 429 responses via `writeRateLimit` when limits are exceeded.
+- Communicate limitations of the VS Code LM API, e.g., `tool_choice: "required"` behaving like `"auto"` and lack of `parallel_tool_calls` support.

 ## Project Organization